svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

 following steps are provided to help make a more robust model *before* running your DAGMC-based analysis.

-Be aware: obtaining a robust model may be an iterative and time consuming process.
+Beware: obtaining a robust model may be an iterative and time consuming process.
 In some cases, the validity of the model will require running a DAGMC-based analysis and assessing whether or not the model yielded expected results or a small enough number of lost